Best Disney World Hotels [2026 Ranking]

 There are areas where the resort is imperfect.
 The theming is a specific sort of kitsch—I definitely prefer the theming at All Star Movies and Art of Animation.
 The pools are a little simple compared to the elaborate setups at Art of Animation and the higher-tier resorts.
 But the updated common areas compensate for this a bit.

-Overall, Pop Century is at the intersection of fun, function, and frugality.
+Overall, Pop Century is at the intersection of fun, functionality, and frugality.

 3. Coronado Springs (Mostly Gran Destino Tower)